 Bass Species in Alabama

 There are a variety of species of bass to catch in Alabama.
-Species include smallmouth, largemouth, spotted, striped, yellow, hybrid striped, redeye, shoal, and even the Guadalupe bass.
+Species include smallmouth, largemouth, spotted, striped, yellow, hybrid striped, redeye, and shoal bass.

 Their size ranges from a few ounces to nearly 70 pounds for the state-record striped bass.